 QUEENSTOWN AND STRAHAN

 The most popular activities can be done around the major towns: Strahan is the small harbour city found at the mouth of Gordon River.
 Cruising the latter, a water flow embedded among the thickest rainforest, offers unrivalled views.
-Queenstown, still an important mining hub, even provides the opportunity to visit some underground working mines.
-But the reason many visitors stop here is to experience the West Coast Wilderness Railway.
+Queenstown, still an important mining hub, even provides the rare opportunity to visit some underground working mines.
+But the main reason many visitors stop here is to experience the West Coast Wilderness Railway.
 This is a restored steam train route linking the old gold and copper mines to the sea at Strahan, riding through steep inclines in the middle of the rainforest.
 A journey as historic as it is exciting that we will never forget.

 TOUR TIPS: Gordon River Cruises, Strahan.
 Starting at 140$ for a 6-hour tour.
 West Coast Wilderness Railway, departing both Queenstown and Strahan, prices from 115$ for a 4-hour tour.